In this post, I’m going to share 50 practical tips on how you can improve your mixes.

 I typically start with the kick.
 Any time I add an element that causes the kick to lose punch I know I need to adjust the new element.

-12. Devote time to your mixdown
+12. Devote Time to Your Mixdown

 If you know that you’re heading out in 30 minutes, then it’s probably not the best time to start a mixdown.
 Find a time where you can commit a couple of hours solely to mixing.

-13. Mix at low volume
+13. Mix at an Appropriate Volume

 - You have less harsh room reflection